-MEHI – Media Art History in Finland is a 3-year project initiated by the Finnish Media Art Network.
-The objective of the project is to record and publish the history of Finnish media art, and to build information infrastructures for its documentation in the future.
+MEHI – Media Art History in Finland was a 3-year project initiated by the Finnish Media Art Network.
+The objective of the project was to record and publish the history of Finnish media art, and to build information infrastructures for its documentation in the future.

-MEHI project is based on three work packages:
+MEHI project was based on three work packages:

 - Information infrastructures for media art.
 A comprehensive reference database of Finnish media art works and events (producer: MUU) as well as a special ontology and open data for media art (producer: M-cult).